OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 ### Draw a Phylogenetic Tree
 There are many programs that are capable of drawing phylogenetic trees.
 The most suitable, widely used and free program that does this is “FigTree”. http://tree.bio.ed.ac.uk/software/figtree/.
 If we have time, we'll download and install this program.
-In the program FigTree, under File, Open, choose the phylogenetic tree file you saved from ClustalW2 that you gave the .tre suffix.
+In the program FigTree, under File, Open, choose the phylogenetic tree file you saved from MAFFT that you gave the .tre suffix.
 Export your phylogenetic tree as a PDF file.

 ### Running Alignments Locally